-In addition to our family of four children and six grandchildren, my interests include high-altitude mountaineering, serving the needs of children, extensive travel, writing, and a fascination with different cultures and world events.
+In addition to our family of four children and seven grandchildren, my interests include high-altitude mountaineering, serving the needs of children, travel off the beaten path, writing, and a fascination with different cultures and world events.
 I have recently moved to Santa Barbara, California., where I have my studio.

 Please take a look at my Artist's Statement.